 Here is a select list of modifications:

-- The Modulation Interference Factor in the HAC Sensor settings changed from linear scalar units to dB.
+- Changed the modulation interference factor in the HAC sensor settings from linear scalar units to dB.

-- Added Create Project Archive to the File menu to package a project for either archiving or sending to Remcom Technical Support.
+- Added create project archive option to the file menu, enabling users to package a project for either archiving or sending to Remcom Technical Support.

-- Clarified the import/export buttons in the ODB++ Import Dialog.
+- Clarified the import and export buttons in the ODB++ import dialog.

-- Default view for steady-state far zone results is vector magnitude with RMS in order to avoid confusing vector magnitude with phase selection.
+- Changed the default view for steady-state far zone results to vector magnitude with RMS, and included vector magnitude with phase as an option available for selection.

-- Ability to combine data into a single trace when combining results in the Create Line Graph dialog.
+- Added ability to combine data into a single trace when combining results in the create line graph dialog.

 - [Scripting API] Added MathUtils.formatNumber() functions to convert numbers to strings, formatting them nicely.